-- Explore the key issues and debates with a focus on social inequalities and social issues and develop an understanding of a range of global issues.
+- Explore historical and contemporary issues and debates with a focus on social inequalities and social issues and develop an understanding of a range of global issues.

-- Learn from research active staff with specialisms in the study of disaster, race, gender and social class.
+- Be part of a lively and creative research culture with staff who have specialist interests in the study of disaster, youth, race, gender, crime and social class.

 - Choose to study full-time or part-time.